lambda-feedback/user-documentation/docs/releases/status.md

 - Investigate the cause of the short unavailability of logins at 09:33 GMT on 28th March 2025.

-## 2025 February 13th: Incident related to new teacher roles feature
+## 2025 February 13th: Incident related to new teacher roles feature (Severity: LOW)

 During this period teachers were not able to access teacher pages.